-"We apologise for the inconvenience" is a typical response from airlines when a flight is delayed or cancelled.
-But for EU and UK departures you might also be able to claim flight delay or Emirates cancellation compensation under a law known as EC 261, often referred to as UK 261 in the UK.
-You could be owed as much as £520 per person.
+"We apologize for the inconvenience" is a typical response from airlines when a flight is delayed or canceled.
+But for European departures at least you might also be able to claim flight delay or Emirates cancellation compensation under a law known as EC 261.
+You could be owed as much as $700 (€600) per person.

 No win, no fee